 Back then I wasn’t as familiar with the States as I am now, but once you start paying attention to details like that it gets scary really fast.
 When you graduate and are in entry level jobs the representation of women is fairly even, but once you look at how this advances at senior levels, you see women beginning to disappear.
 Maybe they are too smart to stay in the trenches.
 In the US, the profession is almost 80% male, which is insane.
 Inclusivity is essential because we are designing environments in which people, all people, are spending their entire lives, and the only way to understand diverse experiences is by having multiple voices at the table.
 I hope we are outside of the era of the single author architect who sits alone at his desk and designs cities for the rest of the world, we can’t be as oblivious to what’s happening around us anymore.

-I recently saw a video in The Atlantic where a group of Trans non gender conforming people had made their own swimming club in Britain.
-It was incredibly beautiful because there is something so visceral about the act of swimming, and being as naked as possible in public, while your body is exposed to the elements.
+I recently saw a video in The Atlantic where a Trans and gender non-conforming swimming group was formed in Britain.
+It was incredibly beautiful because there is something so visceral about the act of swimming and being as naked as possible in public, while your body is exposed to the elements.
 There’s something about that sense of “nakedness” which can be so liberating in a public space.
 The group shared how they had been able to accept their bodies by feeling free, and although I have been working on a pool for over eight years, that’s something I’ve never thought of.
 So at the end of the day I think inclusivity has a lot to do with self awareness and understanding how limited a singular world view can be and being open to, hearing other perspectives.

 Money, politics and policy often guide our profession, but at the heart of your practice seems to lie the ideology of “collaborative success” – where your work has a distinctive human element.
 What appears to drive you is a desire to connect with people and their ideas, do you think this route can challenge the typical way in which architecture operates?